Reylab-123/Fusionsim/README.md

 This project is a browser‑based fusion ignition calculator built with HTML, CSS, and JavaScript.
-It allows users to explore the conditions required for deuterium–tritium (D–T) fusion ignition using the Bosch–Hale parametrization for realistic reactivity.
+It allows users to explore the conditions required for deuterium–tritium (D–T) fusion ignition using the Bosch–Hale parametrization for realistic reactivity accurate from 0.2 KeV upto 100 KeV.

 No more guesswork — the simulator shows whether a chosen plasma configuration meets the ignition threshold, and provides reaction rate and fusion power density estimates.